 In addition, Aptar uses SAP Ariba Supplier Risk to simplify risk management across the procurement process.
 This platform allows for end-to-end risk management by engaging suppliers, monitoring operations risks and creating a comprehensive risk profile.
-Ariba provides alerts on more than 200 risk types including categories of regulatory and legal compliance, environmental and social was updated in February 2023.
+Ariba provides alerts on more than 200 risk types including categories of regulatory and legal compliance, environmental and social responsibility and financial and operational risks.